Deploy a CAF Foundation blueprint in Azure

 This implementation option demonstrates how Azure Policy can add some elements of resource organization through the application of tags.
 Specifically, a

-CostCenter tag will be appended to resources using Azure Policy.
+CostCenter tag is appended to resources using Azure Policy.

 To aid in this comparison early in adoption cycles, the following articles should be considered:

 - Initial Azure subscriptions: At this stage of adoption scale, does your operating model require two, three, or four subscriptions?

 - Scale subscriptions: As adoption scales, what criteria is used to drive subscription scaling?

 - Organize subscriptions: How will you organize subscriptions as you scale?